-^{} These criteria are guidelines only.
+These criteria are guidelines only.
 They are based on the theory that the minimum permeability occurs within the uppermost 50 cm.
 If the minimum permeability occurs between a depth of 50 to 100 cm, then the Hydrologic Soil Group is increased one group.
 For example, C to B. If the minimum permeability occurs below a depth of 100 cm, the Hydrologic Soil Group is based on the permeability above 100 cm, using the rules previously given.

+Shrink-swell potential is assigned to a profile using the following guidelines: Low All soils with sand, loamy sand, sandy loam, loam or silt loam horizons that are at least 50 cm thick from the surface without a clay horizon within 100 cm of the surface.
 Medium: All soils with clay loam horizons within 50 cm of the surface or soils with clay horizons from 50 to 100 cm beneath the surface.